• Kracker Archive

 En route from the target ND533 was attacked and shot down by a German night-fighter.
 The aircraft crashed 2 km (1¼ mls) north of Rosay-sur-Lieure (Eure) and 9 km (5½ mls) north of Ecouis in France.

-Hauptmann Hissbach was shot down and killed on the night of 14th/15th April 1945 by American flak during a ground attack mission.
-He was credited with 28 victories at night and a possible 3 day victories.
+Hauptmann Hissbach was shot down and killed on the night of 14th/15th April 1945 by American AAA during a ground attack mission.
+He was credited with 28 confirmed Abschüsse at night and a possible 3 during the day.
 (Luftwaffe ACES - Biographies and Victory Claims (Mathews and Foreman) - Volume 2).

 (1) Fg Off.
 Hemmens was the only crew member that successfully escaped from the aircraft.
 It is clear that Fg Off.
 Hemmens successfully evaded for a period of time although the details are not known.

-What can be surmised is that he was captured, probably wearing civilian clothes, in Paris as he was held at the Fresnes prison located to the south of Paris.
-This was were French political prisoners were held and ordinarily Allied airmen, after questioning, were moved to a PoW Camp.
-In the summer of 1944, with the Allies having liberated Paris and closing in, the Gestapo guards started reducing the prison population by execution, and then relocating surviving prisoners to various concentration camps east of France (Ref 1).
+He was taken to the Fresnes prison located to the south of Paris.
+This was where French political prisoners were held and ordinarily Allied airmen, after questioning, were moved to a PoW Camp.
+In the summer of 1944, with the Allies having liberated Paris and closing in, the Gestapo guards started reducing the prison population by execution, and then relocating surviving prisoners to various concentration camps east of France.
+On the 15th August 1944 he was amongst 169 Allied PoWs and hundreds of French men and women who were packed into a freight train and transported to Buchenwald concentration camp on a journey lasting five days.
+Buchenwald was located 8 km (5 mls) north of Weimar, in the German province of Thüringen.
+It was established and administered by the Schutzstaffel (SS).

 Fg Off.
 Hemmens was one of two airmen that did not make the transfer to Stalag Luft 3.
 The second was 1st Lt.
-Levitt Clinton Beck Jr. O-736945 US AAF, who was transferred to the camp hospital where he died of purulent pleurisy due to medical neglect on the night of the 29th/30th October 1944.
+Levitt Clinton Beck Jr. O-736945 US AAF, who died in the camp sick barrack.

 There is no known grave for Fg Off.
 Hemmens and it was speculated that his body was cremated at the camp and his ashes dispersed.